Can I Quit Work and Get Disability After a Heart Attack?

 • abnormal imaging results, or

-• three ischemic episodes requiring bypass surgery or angioplasty.
+• three ischemic episodes requiring bypass surgery or angioplasty within a year.

-For the detailed test results that Social Security wants to see to meet this listing, see our article on the disability listing for ischemic heart disease.
+For the detailed stress test and imaging results that Social Security wants to see to meet this listing, see our article on the disability listing for ischemic heart disease.

-As you've probably figured out, the criteria required to meet the cardiac listings are very specific and can be hard to understand if you're not a doctor.
+As you've probably guessed, the criteria required to meet the cardiac listings are very specific and can be hard to understand if you're not a doctor.
+You could show your doctor listing 4.04 and ask if you might meet its requirements.

-Being Unable to Work Due to a Heart Attack
+Being Unable to Work After a Heart Attack

 Meeting the criteria explained in the listings can be difficult.
-In fact, most disability claims that are approved for benefits don't meet the criteria of one of the listings contained in Social Security's evaluation handbook.
-Instead, Social Security approves them because a disability applicant's symptoms and limitations make them unable to perform their previous jobs, and they're unable to transition into another type of work.
+In fact, most disability claims that are approved for benefits don't meet the criteria of one of the listings contained in Social Security's Blue Book.
+Instead, Social Security approves the claims when disability applicants' limitations make them unable to perform their previous jobs, and they're unable to transition into other types of work.

-If Social Security agrees that your diagnosis is serious and your condition is severe, a claims examiner will determine your Residual Functional Capacity (RFC).
+If Social Security agrees that your diagnosis is serious and your condition is severe, next a claims examiner will determine your Residual Functional Capacity (RFC).
 Your RFC is the most intensive work you can still do (medium, light, or sedentary), despite the limitations caused by your medical condition.
-For example, if you've suffered a heart attack, your doctor might limit you to standing a certain number of hours per day due to fatigue or shortness of breath.
+For example, if you've suffered a heart attack, your doctor might limit you to standing only two hours a day due to fatigue or shortness of breath (sedentary work).

 A full RFC for someone who has experienced a serious heart attack might include the following limitations: